50 Reasons You’ve Got Winnipeg All Wrong

 There’s a reason “Friendly Manitoba” is emblazoned on every license plate in the province: You simply won’t find a place with nicer people.
 But the happy-go-lucky locals aren’t the only reason to visit Manitoba’s capital city of Winnipeg.
 Winnipeg, or “Winnie” as it’s affectionately known, is also full of first-class restaurants, cool art galleries and plenty of fun year-round.
 Be sure to book a car (it’s definitely not what you’d call a walking city) and check out these 50 must-see attractions in Winnipeg.

 The Forks—which gets its name from its position at the junction of the Assiniboine and Red rivers—is known as Winnipeg’s meeting place.
-Here you’ll find the sprawling Forks Market, one of the best places in Winnipeg to browse for food and gifts in an indoor setting.
-It’s also smack-dab in the middle of most of Winnipeg’s major attractions, including the Canadian Museum for Human Rights, the Manitoba Children’s Museum, the Manitoba Theatre for Young People, the Goldeyes baseball field and the atmospheric Cathédrale de Saint-Boniface.
+Here you’ll find the sprawling Forks Market, one of the best places in Winnipeg to browse for food and gifts (think coffee from Fools & Horses, beer from The Common and candles from Coal and Canary) in an indoor setting.
+It’s also within walking distance of most of Winnipeg’s major attractions, including the Canadian Museum for Human Rights, the Children’s Museum, the Manitoba Theatre for Young People, the Goldeyes baseball field and the atmospheric Cathédrale de Saint-Boniface.

 Looking for a tiny trinket from your travels?
 Be sure to stop at the Exchange District shop of Hilary Druxman.
 Known for her simple, dainty accessories (and affordable price points), Druxman also creates custom jewelry with precious stones.